Oxford Lab Technologies Ltd

 19.8 The Company may at any time without notifying the Customer make any changes to the Services which are necessary to comply with any applicable safety or other statutory provisions and requirements affecting the work to be carried out or the conduct of the Company’s employees, sub-contractors or agents while on or in the vicinity of the Premises, or which do not materially affect the nature or quality of the Services.

-19.9 For Maintenance Services (including subscription services) the initial term is 12 months.
-Maintenance Services may be terminated to the end of the initial term or any Subsequent Terms upon one 90 (ninety) day’s prior written notice.
+19.9 For Subscription Services (including subscription services such as software subscriptions or hardware maintenance subscription) the initial term is 12 months.
+Subscription Services may be terminated to the end of the initial term or any Subsequent Terms upon one 90 (ninety) day’s prior written notice.
 Unless so terminated, this Agreement shall automatically renew for subsequent twelve months periods (each a “Subsequent Term”) and become due for payment on the day of renewal.

 - Orders and Specifications